blutjens/earth_obs_seg/README.md

 # Remove --no_wandb to monitoring training on weights and biases curve
 ```

-Succesful training in the early stages could look like this:
+Succesful training after ~1hr on the hrmelt sample dataset could look like this:
 ![screenshot of wandb train progress](./docs/wandb_screenshot.png)

 And, wandb will log predictions across the large-scale tif: